 - Once you submit online, it takes 4-6 weeks for the University of Michigan to receive your application from AADSAS.

 - It is important that you check your email frequently.
 We communicate with applicants exclusively via email.

 - Once your AADSAS application is received by the School, you will receive an email from the Admissions Office, typically within 2-3 weeks (depending upon application volume), informing you of your application status.

-- Once your application has been received, we require a $65 application fee, payable online only.
+- Once your application has been received, we require a $75 application fee, payable online only.
 Please do not mail a check to our office.
 You should pay the fee after you've submitted your AADSAS application, not before.
 If you qualify for the ADEA fee assistance program, your application fee may be waived.

 - Failing to provide all required materials will result in a delay in processing your application and review by the Admissions Committee.